BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/basics/3-arrays.md

 [1, 2, 3, 4, 5, 6] +.f [10, 20, 30] // gives [ 11, 22, 33, 24, 15, 26 ]
 ```

-The **table adverb** ``t`` makes an array of arrays where each item in the first array is added to the whle second array and the resulting arrays are collected.
+The **table adverb** ``t`` makes an array of arrays where each item in the first array is added to the whole second array and the resulting arrays are collected.

 ```isc
 [10, 20, 30, 40, 50] +.t [1, 2, 3]